-D. Phased Employment 404

-E. Post-Retirement Health Benefits
+E. Post-Retirement Health Benefits 404

 PART FIVE - THE ADMINISTRATION 501

 I. THE PRESIDENT 501

 A. The Office of the President

 B. President's Cabinet

 II.
 THE VICE PRESIDENT FOR FINANCE AND ADMINISTRATION AND TREASURER

 III.
-THE VICE PRESIDENT FOR ADVANCEMENT
+THE VICE PRESIDENT FOR ADVANCEMENT 502

 IV.
 THE DEAN OF THE FACULTY/VICE PRESIDENT FOR ACADEMIC AFFAIRS

 A. The Office of the Dean of the Faculty/Vice President of Academic Affairs

 B. Academic Staff

 C. The Associate Dean of the Faculty (faculty affairs)

 D. The Associate Dean of the Faculty (student academic affairs)

 V. THE DEAN OF SPECIAL PROGRAMS

 VI.
-THE DEAN OF STUDENTS AND VICE PRESIDENT FOR STUDENT AFFAIRS
+THE DEAN OF STUDENTS AND VICE PRESIDENT FOR STUDENT AFFAIRS 504

 VII.
-THE VICE PRESIDENT AND DEAN OF ADMISSIONS AND FINANCIAL AID
+THE VICE PRESIDENT AND DEAN OF ADMISSIONS AND FINANCIAL AID 504

 VIII.
-REVIEW OF SENIOR ADMINISTRATIVE OFFICERS
+REVIEW OF SENIOR ADMINISTRATIVE OFFICERS 505

-PART SIX - EQUAL EMPLOYMENT OPPORTUNITY, DIVERSITY, AND ANTI-HARASSMENT: PO
+PART SIX - EQUAL EMPLOYMENT OPPORTUNITY, DIVERSITY, AND ANTI-HARASSMEN Γ: POLICIES AND

 PROCEDURES

 I. INTRODUCTION 601

 II.
 ACADEMIC FREEDOM 601

 III.
-SUMMARY STATEMENTS OF POLICY 602
+SUMMARY STATEMENTS OF POLICY

 A. Policy on Equal Employment Opportunity 602

 B. Policy on Diversity

 C. Policies on Accessibility and Accommodations

 D. Policy on Anti-Harassment

 E. Policy on Retaliation

 F. Policy on Consensual Sexual Relationships Involving Students

-Policy on Consensual Sexual Relationships with Current Students
+1. Policy on Consensual Sexual Relationships with Current Students

-2. Policy on Consensual Sexual Relationships with Students When There Is No Formal Author rity over the Student
+2. Policy on Consensual Sexual Relationships with Students When There Is No Formal Au -

 IV.
 REVIEW AND LIABILITY

 A. Policy Review

 B. Employees' Liability for Violations of these Policies

 V. PROCEDURES REGARDING EQUAL EMPLOYMENT OPPORTUNITY AND DIVERSITY

 A. Scope

 1. Educational Environment

-2. Employment Environment
+2. Employment Environment 605

-B. Administration: Roles and Responsibilities
+B. Administration: Roles and Responsibilities 606

 VI.
-ANTI-HARASSMENT POLICY
+ANTI-HARASSMENT POLICY 607

-A. Harassment Defined
+A. Harassment Defined 607

-B. Sexual Harassment Defined
+B. Sexual Harassment Defined 608

-C. Third-Party Harassment
+C. Third-Party Harassment 609

 VII.
-PROCEDURES FOR RESOLVING COMPLAINTS OF HARASSMENT OR DISCRIMINATION A
+PROCEDURES FOR RESOLVING COMPLAINTS OF HARASSMENT OR DISCRIMINATION

 MEMBERS

-A. Definition of Terms 610
+A. Definition of Terms

-B. Reporting Suspected Harassment and Discrimination 610
+B. Reporting Suspected Harassment and Discrimination

-C. Informal Complaint Resolution 613
+C. Informal Complaint Resolution

 D. Formal Complaint Procedures

 E. Advisory Panel (AP)

 F. Investigation

 G. Legal Review 615

 Н. Administrative Review 615

-1. Disposition of Complaint 616
+I. Disposition of Complaint 616

 J. Outcomes 616

 K. Appeals 616

-VIII.
-ADDITIONAL EXPECTATIONS616
+ADDITIONAL EXPECTATIONS

 A. Cooperation with Investigations and Hearings 616

-В. Extension of Time Periods 617
+Extension of Time Periods

 С. Retaliatory Actions 617

 D. False Allegations 617

 E. For Additional Information or Assistance 618